Consultations and surveys

 The consultation closes on 3 December 2023.

-For more information on the consultation, including how to make comments, please see the Current planning consultations page.
+For more information on the Design Code please see the Current planning consultations page.

 Closed - Coastal Adaptation Supplementary Planning Document